ianvanharten/all-time-reading-list/README.md

 - Emma -- Jane Austen
 - Fallen Leaves -- Will Durant
 - Preston Manning: The Roots of Reform -- Frank Dabbs
+- Narrative of the Life of Frederick Douglass -- Frederick Douglass